 Whenever you go online and look at photos of your friends on Facebook, Google+, or other social network, you see poor quality shots that often look clichéd and cheesy.

-Follow these quick and easy tips, and you’ll be miles ahead of the curve:
+Follow these quick and easy tips, and you’ll be miles ahead of the curve.

 1. Have you ever used the timer on your camera?
 If you don’t have a remote control, this is the next best option.
 Of course, I would recommend getting a remote control eventually.
 They’re not too expensive.
 If you set your camera’s timer to have a delay of around 5 to 15 seconds, you’ll have enough time to get in the frame, strike a pose, and let the magic happen.

 2. Use Google Images to find a focus target that you can download and print out.
 It’s super easy to do.
 You can then stick the target to the wall behind you at head level and use it to focus.
-Another little tip here is to stick on some coloured tape to mark the point where the bottom of the picture should be.
+Another little tip here is to stick on some colored tape to mark the point where the bottom of the picture should be.
 It will probably be level with your chest, for example.

 3. One way that you could easily go wrong with self-portraits using a timer is to not know precisely where you’ll be standing, which could mean you to stand too close or too far away from the camera after you’ve set the focus.
 The simplest solution to this is to mark another spot, this time on the floor, to know exactly where your feet will be.
 You don’t have to do anything too fancy here–just a spot where the front of your feet will be, for example.